 1. Bypass Ad Blocker and ITPs

-In 2020, roughly 27% of internet users are using ad blockers.
-It means that a little bit more then a quarter of paid ads will never reach their audiences and won’t be tracked inside GA.
-This number is expected to grow by 2-3% each year.
+In 2020, roughly 27 percent of internet users are using ad blockers.
+It means that a bit more than a quarter of paid ads will never reach their audiences.
+And this number is expected to grow by 2-3% annually.

-Not only ad blockers prevent your tracking form collecting all data about website visitors.
-Some browsers started using Intelligent tracking prevention technology, which is designed to stop 3rd party cookies.
+Not only ad blockers prevent your tracking from collecting all data about website visitors.
+Some browsers are now using Intelligent tracking prevention technology, which is designed to stop 3rd party cookies.
 Firefox launched it in 2019; Safari began using ITP in autumn 2020.
-Though Chrome still didn’t announce anything similar to ITP, they started blocking third-party pixels by default in the incognito mode.
+Though Chrome still has not announced anything similar to ITP, it started blocking third-party pixels by default in the incognito mode.

 2. Increase cookie lifetime.

 Safari and Firefox are limiting the cookie lifetime to 7 days or, in some cases, to 24 hours.
 It means that unless a user is revisiting your site every day and cookies are continuously updated, it will expire in 1 or 7 days.
 And Google Analytics will record these visitors as new.
 There is a website that helps you to track the latest information about browser storage updates.